paulwinex/houdini_install_script/README.md

 ### What is it

-Automatically downloads and installs last Houdini build.
+Automatically downloads and installs latest Houdini build.
 Good solution for studio pipeline!

 ### What does it do